adobe/aem-core-wcm-components/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 Feature Request
-about: I have a suggestion (and I could even submit a PR 🤘🏼)!
+about: I have a suggestion (and I could even submit a Pull Request 🤘🏼)!

 ---